Top 6 Christmas Gift Ideas for the Aspiring Music Producer

 Having proper mixing monitor headphones are crucial for a music producer who wants to listen in detail for editing and mixing purpose.

-Consumer-grade level headphones usually have their frequency spectrum tweaked, so music
+Consumer-grade level headphones usually have their frequency spectrum tweaked, so music seem to sound better on them.
+This would appear to the mass-market because generally, we love listening to bass and high trebles.

-For music producers though, we need to be able to listen at
+For music producers though, we need to be able to listen at a flat frequency response.
+And this is where mixing headphones come into the picture.

 Here is a list of budget headphones for music production that are in fact amazing for its price.